srlasher/pdstools/Contributing.md

 # Contributing to Python

 We prefer working in an IDE like [VSCode](https://code.visualstudio.com/) to work with the Python utilities and notebooks, but there are plenty of options.

+We prefer working with pull requests, because of CI/CD and release changelog automation reasons.
+While there are many ways to work with GitHub pull requests, perhaps the easiest way is to fork the repository, make changes in your fork, and then create a pull request from the github.com page of your own fork directly.
+It is also possible to use the GitHub Actions CI/CD with your local fork, but you need to manually enable it under the `Actions` tab in your fork.

-In the text below where we use **pip**, depending on your local Python setup, you may need to replace this with **pip3**.
+In the text below where we use **pip**, depending on your local Python setup, you may need to replace this with **pip3**, or sometimes even `python3.x -m pip`.

+## Tests

 * Code is in Python 3 (3.8+).
 Continuous integration tests (configured as [GitHub Actions](https://docs.github.com/en/actions)) against a few different versions of Python and O/S.
 * Tests are in [pytest](https://docs.pytest.org/).
 To run the tests locally, simply run `pytest` in the python folder.